History

 Implementation - How is the curriculum delivered?

-When delivering this curriculum for our children, we ensure that opportunities are created for application of learning across the subject, for example: In Year 3, children explore how Britain changed during the Iron Age.
-In Year 4, children take part in a local history study of the Iron Age hill fort on Helsby Hill.
-This provides an opportunity for children to apply knowledge and vocabulary learned in Year 3 again in Year 4, as they further develop their understanding of this part of history.
+We also ensure that opportunities are created for the application of learning across year groups.
+For example, in Year 3 children explore how Britain changed during the Iron Age.
+In Year 4, they then take part in a local history study of the Iron Age hill fort on Helsby Hill.
+This allows them to apply the knowledge and vocabulary learned previously, strengthening their understanding through revisiting and extending prior learning.

-In order to develop children's reading skills, our teaching staff plan opportunities for children to independently read age-appropriate texts that link to the history knowledge being studied, or learning that has been previously taught.
-We have invested heavily in supporting our history curriculum once children have learned to read, with Collins Big Cat titles that enrich the wider curriculum, alongside a subscription with an education library service.
-Whole class reading lessons from Year 2 and throughout KS2 are intentionally sequenced to develop children's background knowledge and widen their subject-specific vocabulary.
-For example, when studying WW2 in Year 6, children read a range of texts and genres based on this part of history.
+Alongside this, there are carefully crafted opportunities for children to independently read age-appropriate texts that link to the history knowledge being studied, or to prior learning.
+We have invested heavily in supporting our history curriculum once children have learned to read, with Collins Big Cat titles that enrich the wider curriculum, as well as a subscription with an education library service.
+Whole-class reading lessons from Year 2 onwards are intentionally sequenced to build background knowledge and widen subject-specific vocabulary.
+For example, when studying World Wars in Year 6, children read a range of texts and genres that deepen their understanding of this significant period.

 Reading texts in History.PNG